- Do spring wild turkey hunters need to select and hunt in one permit area only?

 - Can you harvest a turkey in the spring and in the fall?

 Yes, provided you have the correct license for each season.

 - Can I use a crossbow?

 Crossbows may be used for wild turkey

-- By any person using a valid firearms license during the spring wild turkey season
+- By any person using a valid firearms or archery license during the spring wild turkey season

 - By any person during the fall wild turkey season